FridayOrtiz/Friday811.github.io/_posts/2026-05-08-TURN-THAT-SHIT-OFF.md

    commit touching any matched file is in year ≤ N. Controls the "ancient code" axis.
 The intuition: code from before ~2010 predates the era when kernel security got serious attention (KASAN, Smatch, syzkaller all came later) and the original authors have mostly moved on.
-The default 2010 brackets algif_aead (CopyFail, ~2010) and rxrpc/esp4/esp6 (DirtyFrag, all 2005–2007).
+The default 2010 brackets the AF_ALG/algif_aead family (CopyFail; AF_ALG core landed in 2.6.38 / March 2011, algif_aead specifically went in around 2014) and rxrpc/esp4/esp6 (DirtyFrag, all 2005–2007).
 Lift to 2014 or 2016 to catch newer code that's already aging.
 Note that first_year is bounded by 2005-04 (start of git-managed kernel history) — anything =2005 actually means "older than git history" and the cutoff treats them all the same.